rust-lang/async-book/src/execution/executor.md

 # Applied: Build an Executor

-`Future`s are lazy and must be actively driven to completion in order to do anything.
+`Future`s are lazy.
+To do anything, they must be actively driven to completion.
 A common way to drive a future to completion is to `await!` it inside an `async` function, but that just pushes the problem one level up: who will run the futures returned from the top-level `async` functions?
 The answer is that we need a `Future` executor.